-American Soprano Christina Major has been praised for her sumptuous and agile "Italianate sound" that brings back memories of the earlier greats.
+American Soprano Christina Major has been praised in the Dallas Morning News for her sumptuous and agile "Italianate sound" that brings back memories of the earlier greats.
 She was hailed in Opera News as being a "sensitive actress" who "brought the highest emotional stakes of the evening."
-San Francisco Chronicle's Joshua Kosman describes her as having "expressive verve and technical command" and "Again and again she unleashed powerful, perfectly placed high notes and athletic passage work that underscored the vitality of the vocal writing.”
+San Francisco Chronicle's Joshua Kosman describes her as having "expressive verve and technical command.”